 ..all of us had not seen each other for a whole year -- and we would discover that somebody's barn had burned down, or somebody else had been in an auto accident, or someone's van had been broken into and they had lost all of their crafts.Josh Simpson, co-founder of the Craft Emergency Relief Fund

 CERF spent the first couple of years raising funds and began awarding loans in 1987.
 In those days, loans were between $250 and $500.
 Since then our assistance has grown to grants of up to $5,000 and loans of up to $8,500.
-Over our 25+ year history, the organization has helped hundreds of professional craft artists with over $1.7 million in financial assistance, along with approximately $390,000 in donated services such as booth fee waivers, equipment, and supplies.
+Over our 25+ year history, the organization has helped hundreds of professional artists working in craft disciplines with over $1.8 million in financial assistance, along with approximately $400,000 in donated services such as booth fee waivers, equipment, and supplies.
 We have also developed programs to teach artists how to mitigate the effects of disaster.
 In 2010, to acknowledge our expanded role as an arts responder--providing both relief assistance and education about artist preparedness--we changed our name from CERF to CERF+.